bower/bower.github.io/docs/pluggable-resolvers.md

 As mentioned, custom resolvers are just [npm](https://www.npmjs.com/) packages with specific API described below.

 The `package.json` should not list `bower` as a `dependency` or `peerDependency` (both have undesired behavior in npm 2.x, and we don't wan't you to use bower internals).
-Instead, you can check for proper environment in resolver's factory by reading provided `options.version` parameter and use any other packages on npm (like [request](https://www.npmjs.com/package/request)).
+Instead, you can check for proper environment in resolver's factory by reading provided `bower.version` parameter and use any other packages on npm (like [request](https://www.npmjs.com/package/request)).

 Packages should list `bower-resolver` as one of the `keywords` in `package.json`.
 Resolvers should also follow [semver](http://semver.org/) specification.